theelims/ESP32-sveltekit/docs/buildprocess.md

 | admin    | admin    |
 | guest    | guest    |

-It is recommended that you change the user credentials from their defaults better protect your device.
+It is recommended that you change the user credentials from their defaults to better protect your device.
 You can do this in the user interface, or by modifying [factory_settings.ini](https://github.com/theelims/ESP32-sveltekit/blob/main/factory_settings.ini) as mentioned above.

 ### Customizing the factory time zone setting